New Markets Tax Credit: Better Controls and Data Are Needed to Ensure Effectiveness

 The Secretary of the Treasury should issue guidance on how funding or assistance from other government programs can be combined with the NMTC including the extent to which other government funds can be used to leverage the NMTC by being included in the qualified equity investment.

 The Department of the Treasury (Treasury) has not issued guidance on how funding or assistance from other government programs can be combined with the NMTC, as GAO recommended in July 2014.
 However, Treasury has taken steps toward addressing this action.
 The Community Development Financial Institutions Fund (CDFI Fund), which administers the NMTC program, completed new empirical research assessing the extent to which other government programs are being combined with the NMTC.
 The findings of this research (issued in August 2017) indicate that some NMTC projects, especially those using other government funds to leverage the NMTC, potentially received more government funds than needed to close a financing gap.
-In February 2023, the CDFI Fund issued a notice in the Federal Register to solicit public comments on additional data to be collected from Community Development Entities.
+In July 2023, the CDFI Fund issued a notice in the Federal Register to solicit public comments on additional data to be collected from Community Development Entities.
 These data could be used to identify NMTC-financed projects that may have excessive public funding.
+In March 2024, Treasury officials told us that the CDFI Fund was in the process of updating its information systems to capture the additional data.
 Once fully implemented, these additional actions could help ensure that low-income community projects do not receive more government assistance than required to finance a project.

 Priority Rec.